alaakhaled-taha/Bow-and-Arrow-game/README.md

 🎯 Bow and Arrow Game – Pixel Pioneers
 Bow and Arrow game, a simple Java-based game.
 In this game, the player shoots arrows to pop moving balloons.
-It’s a fun exercise combining object-oriented programming, basic game physics, and Java FX and scenebuilder for GUI rendering.
+It’s a fun exercise combining object-oriented programming, basic game physics, processing for GUI rendering.
 🕹️ Game Overview
 Objective: Shoot arrows to pop as many balloons as possible.